Follow me on Twitter!

 Ask yourself the following: Does your partner’s communication lift you up, or bring you down?
 Is your partner’s communication with you “soft on the person, firm on the issue,” or the other way around?
 What about your communication with your partner?

 If your relationship suffers from ineffective communication, the good news is that as long as you and your partner are willing, improvements can be learned quickly and put to use immediately.
-For more resources on this topic, click on titles & download free excerpts of my publications: "Communication Success with Four Personality Types"and "How to Communicate Effectively and Handle Difficult People."
+For more resources on this topic, click on titles & download free excerpts of my publications: "How to Communicate Effectively and Handle Difficult People," "How to Successfully Handle Passive-Aggressive People," and "Communication Success with Four Personality Types."

 5. How do You and Your Partner Deal with Conflict in the Relationship?